Privicore

 Context: Location, time, device, network conditions

-Data attributes: Classification, size, sensitivity level
+Data attributes: Classification, size, sensitivity level (from configuration parameters)

 Policy Lifecycle#